wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Script 14 shows us how to sort unique files in a directory

 * script 15 shows us how tolocate and show files with certain words on keys in them

+* Script 16 shows us how to list files in a directory which contain a certain line